-BOOK III, ages, he left various monuments of public beneficence Chap.
-4. to prolong the memory, and the love, of his short 1536-54. administration.
-He built caravanseras at every stage, from the Nilab, or furthest branch of the Indus, to the shores of Bengal; he dug a well for the refreshment of the traveller at every two miles; he ordered that all travellers without distinction of country or religion should at every stage be entertained, according to their quality, at the public expense; he had trees planted along the roads to shelter the travellers against the violence of the sun; he established posthorses, the first in India, for the more rapid conveying of intelligence to government,1 and for the accommodation of trade and correspondence; even the religious comfort of the traveller was not neglected: a number of magnificent mosques were erected along the road, and priests appointed for the performance of devotional services.
+Immediately after his victory, Shere assumed the imperial title of Shah, and exerted himself with great activity in reducing the provinces to his obedience.
+His mandates ran from the furthest branch of the Indus, to the Bay of Bengal; a more extensive dominion than for some ages had belonged to any sovereign of Hindustan.
+Besieging one of the strongly situated forts, which abound in India, he was killed by an accidental explosion of gunpowder, when he had reigned five years in Hindustan.
+What can be said of few sovereigns, even in still more enlightened ages, he left various monuments of public beneficence to prolong BOOK III.
+Chap.
+4. the memory, and the love, of his short administration.
+He built caravanseras at every stage, from the Nilab, or furthest branch of the Indus, to the shores of Bengal; he dug a well for the refreshment of the traveller at every two miles; he ordered that all travellers without distinction of country or religion should at every stage be entertained, according to their quality, at the public expense; he had trees planted along the roads to shelter the travellers against the violence of the sun; he established posthorses, the first in India, for the more rapid conveying of intelligence to government, 1 and for the accommodation of trade and correspondence; even the religious comfort of the traveller was not neglected; a number of magnificent mosques were erected along the road, and priests appointed for the performance of devotional services.

 Shere left two sons, of whom the youngest, being with the army, was proclaimed king.
 A struggle, as usual, ensued, for the possession of the throne; a feigned accommodation was made up between the brothers; war again quickly broke out; the eldest lost a battle, from which he fled, and disappearing was never heard of more.
 The youngest remained emperor, by the name of Selim.
 The Omrahs, however, or Subahdars of the provinces, who never neglected an opportunity that promised a chance of independence, rebelled in several quarters.
 In some instances they were not without difficulty subdued.
 After several years spent in reducing his dominions to order and obedience, Selim was roused from his dreams of future tranquillity, by intelligence that the exiled emperor Humaioon was on his way from Persia with an army, for the recovery of Hindustan.
-Selim BOOK III. prepared for action with vigour.
-But Humaioon, Chap.
-4. instead of advancing, retired.
-Selim, shortly after, 1536-54. was seized with a violent distemper; and died suddenly, in the tenth year of his reign.
+Selim prepared for action with vigour.
+But Humaioon, instead of advancing, retired.
+Selim, shortly after, was seized with a violent distemper; and died suddenly, in the tenth year of his reign.